 Ken exhaled a thin jet of smoke from both his nostrils.
 “But nuh bruk up fi mi sister’s heart.
 Annie loves you so much.”

 Ryan’s brow creased.
 “Yeah, I know.”

 Ken patted his shoulder.
 “Yuh beta move wid speed doah.
 There’s a new sheriff in town who’s got his eyes on her.”

 “Fred.
 She told me about him.”

 He lit another stick of bhang.
-“Wen a yuh quitting from the monastery?
+“Wen a yuh quitting from the Society?
 At least now yuh nuh haffi depend pan dem fah anyting.”

-“In the first place, I didn’t join the monastery so my needs could be met.
+“In the first place, I didn’t join the Society so my needs could be met.
 I did it for the love of God.”

 “Mi kno, buh you can’t suppress legitimate feelings of love.”

 “Unlike an animal, a man can subdue his lower passions and live in celibacy to serve God.
 This is not suppressing love.”